Preparing for College in High School

 The summer between your junior and senior year is a great time to tour campuses.
 Set aside some free time with your parent(s), guardians or other close friends or family.
 You'll need at least a full day for each college you're seriously considering.
 Remember to make travel arrangements, if necessary.

 Before you arrive, make a few phone calls.
 Contact the school admissions office or welcome center to see what options are available to you.
 Most campuses offer a campus tour, but others may have more events and programs for potential students.
+Some campuses also offer virtual tours.
+Be sure to visit OKcollegestart.org for a list of current virtual tours.
 If you have an idea for your major, you should also contact the department that houses your major.
 That will help you start to learn about the program and its requirements.

 Make Your Choices and Apply